outsinre/outsinre.github.com/_posts/2017-10-10-le-certificate.md

 1. To be conservative, *certonly* **authenticate**s but does not **install** (modify) web server configurations automatically.

    Default **run** subcommand combines both *certonly* and *install*.
-2. Use *standalone* plugin to obtain a certificate if you don’t want to use (or don’t currently have) existing server software.
+2. Use *standalone* plugin to obtain a certificate if you don't want to use (or don't currently have) existing server software.
 The *standalone* plugin does not rely on any other server software running on the machine where you obtain the certificate.

 # expand